 Marie is a Jungian analyst practicing in Brisbane.
 She has worked as a therapist since 1979 though her first practice lasting twenty three years was in massage therapies.
 It was this work with the body that naturally progressed her towards a Jungian psychological training and she left for London in 1996 to train with the Guild of Analytical Psychologists.
 Marie returned to NSW Australia in 2004 and practiced in Lismore, teaming up with fellow analysts Patrick Burnett in Bangalow and and Leon Petchkovsky in Robina www.northcoastpsychotherapy.com.au

 She moved to Brisbane in 2013 and practices Jungian analysis and sandplay therapy from her rooms in Red Hill.
-Marie is a senior Jungian analyst with GAP and a member of IAAP she became president of the society in 2013.
+Marie is a senior Jungian analyst with GAP and a member of ANZSJA and IAAP.
+She became president of the society in 2013.
 Marie believes that Jung opened the door to a psychology that is a path to our individual human potential as well as powerful vision for shaping our collective future.
 She is passionate about understanding, furthering and sharing Jung’s psychology and vision.

 Committee and Membership Secretary

 Pam Blamey is passionate about fairy tales.
 Why?
 Because there is more to them than just ‘happily ever after’.
 They are full of symbolism and metaphor and they nourish the spirit.
 She loves the way fairy tales pop up in the wider culture like self-sown perennial flowers; they are part of the social environment, depicting in story form the highs and lows of the human condition.